-Moving your stem cell therapy from research to the clinic and beyond
+Moving your stem cell therapy from research to the clinic

 iPSC workflow from isolation to characterization

-Isolation and reprogramming
+iPSC isolation and reprogramming

 Successful generation of iPSCs can depend on many factors including the age, health and disease status of the donor, the viability and proliferation rate of the isolated somatic cells, and the cell type.
-It is important to choose a reprogramming system which will help to overcome some of these potential challenges.
+It is important to choose a reprogramming system which can help to overcome some of these potential challenges.

 Sendai virus–based reprogramming